tytydraco/yessleep/out/My_friend_was_attacked_by_a_walrus_while_he_was_on_vacation_The_way_hes_changed_it_scares_me.md

 Crazy shit, right?

 It had been a while by the time Mitch flew back home.
-They wouldn’t move him back Stateside until he’d healed up for air travel.
+They wouldn’t move him back to the mainland until he’d healed up for air travel.

 After Mitch came back from Alaska, he changed.
 A lot.